Luke Short: Dodge City Peace Commission

-Deger's action came during the cattle season and promised ruin for the seasonal boom, and economics, rather than bloodshed, resolved the "Dodge City War".
+Deger's action came during the cattle season and critics believed this would cause harm by lessening the money spent in the city.
 Additional pressure to resolve the issue had come from the governor and the Santa Fe Railroad, which did considerable business in the town.
 The gambling halls, dance halls, and saloons, including the Long Branch, were ordered to be reopened.
 On June 9, both sides met in a dance hall that opened that night and resolved their differences.
 The following day, eight men gathered and posed for a widely reproduced Wild West history photo.
 The group was dubbed the Dodge City Peace Commission.
 The men in the historic photo were William H. Harris, Luke Short, Bat Masterson, William F. Petillon, Charles E. Bassett, Wyatt Earp, Michael Francis "Frank" McLean, and Cornelius "Neil" Brown.
-Shortly after the photo was taken, Bat Masterson and Wyatt Earp departed on a westbound train for Colorado.
+Shortly after the photo was taken, Bat Masterson and Wyatt Earp departed for Colorado.

-The Long Branch Saloon had reopened, and the "Dodge City War" had ended without a shot being fired, but Short decided to move on.
+The Long Branch Saloon, owned by Short, was reopened.
 On November 19, 1883, Short and Harris sold the Long Branch to Roy Drake and Frank Warren.
 Short moved to San Antonio, Texas, for a brief time before relocating to Fort Worth.

 Fort Worth

 Partnership in White Elephant Saloon

 In December 1884, Jacob Christopher "Jake" Johnson, Short, and James A. "Alex" Reddick became the new owners of the Fort Worth White Elephant Saloon.
-Jake Johnson was one of the wealthiest men in Texas, and his part ownership of the White Elephant was just one of his many business and real estate enterprises.
-As a co-owner, Short did not deal cards, but had card dealers working for him.
-On May9, 1885, in what became a routine element of doing business, Short, Jake Johnson, and M.F.
-"Frank" McLean and three others pleaded guilty and were each fined $25 for "gaming."
+Jake Johnson was one of the wealthiest men in Texas, and his part ownership of the White Elephant was one of many business and real estate enterprises he was involved in.
+The White Elephant was described in The Fort Worth Daily Gazette of December 12, 1884, as the "pride of the city" and "the largest and most magnificent establishment in the state."
+The paper detailed the various games of chance, in the "club rooms" of which Short was in charge.
+That large gambling section also included a dozen billiard tables.
+Short maintained an office at the White Elephant and often greeted customers.
+On May 9, 1885, Short, Jake Johnson, M.F.
+"Frank" McLean, and three others pleaded guilty and were each fined $25 for "gaming."

-Also, around this time in Forth Worth, Short did one of his amazing acts of marksmanship.
+During this time in Fort Worth, Short performed one of his well-known acts of marksmanship.
 While dining in a restaurant, the waiter handed him a glass of milk that had a small fly on the surface.
-Short calmly threw his milk in the air, jerked his gun out, and shot the fly.
+Short threw his milk in the air, drew his gun, and shot the fly.